 The 1799 Utsuro-Bune Case: Japan’s Earliest UFO Sighting, Mysterious Woman Encounter, and Forgotten Predecessor to the 1803 Alien Vessel Legend in Edo-Period Folklore

-On the second day of the first month (Kansei 8 / 1796), a strange foreign-style boat drifted ashore near a place called Koshitō in Kagamiya.
+On the second day of the first month of the year Kansei (1796), a strange foreign-style boat drifted ashore near a place called Koshitō in Kagamiya.
 The boat featured glass windows arranged in a pattern that was unlike any seen before.

 Our evaluation of this alleged UFO sighting considers several key factors.
-Notably, the incident occurred just a few years before the famous Utsuro-bune case of 1803, suggesting that late 18th-century Japan experienced an increase in reports of mysterious strangers.
-This story also reflects the anxiety that arose from encounters with foreign objects or people during that time.
+Notably, the incident occurred just a few years before the famous Utsuro-bune case of 1803, suggesting that late 18th-century Japan experienced an increase in reports of encounters with mysterious strangers.
+This story also reflects the anxiety that arose from such encounters.

-The boat’s unusual design—especially the glass windows arranged in unfamiliar patterns—and the presence of a silent woman whose behavior seemed odd and detached evoke elements commonly associated with visitations in modern UFO lore.
+The boat’s unusual design—especially the glass windows arranged in unfamiliar patterns—and the presence of a silent woman whose behavior seemed detached and odd evoke elements commonly associated with visitations in modern UFO lore.

-While historical records are limited and interpretations remain speculative, the timing and nature of this case suggest that Japan, at the end of the 18th century, may have experienced a wave of unexplained phenomena involving close contact with mysterious strangers and sightings of strange ships.
+While historical records are limited and interpretations remain speculative, the timing and nature of this case suggest that Japan, at the end of the 18th century, may have experienced a wave of unexplained phenomena involving sightings of strange ships.

 Whether this was truly an extraterrestrial event or just a myth emerging from fears of foreign influence is difficult to determine.
 Nonetheless, its similarity to the Utsuro-bune story of 1803 is beyond doubt.